It’s only taken me almost three weeks to get to Day 2 of Stevie’s Revival Tour – maybe one day I’ll get the hang of this “blogging on time” thing…

 I’d be lying if I said that I had the window fixed the second we got back.
 In fact, it’s still velcro-ed shut.
 But, the Velcro is holding and I work fulltime so….eventually. 🙂

-After all the stops to fix the window and a search for Wifi so Andrew could turn in his 9-page paper (yes, nine pages on vacation, what fun!), we realized that the previously mapped-out route just wasn’t going to work.
+After all the stops to fix the window, we realized that the previously mapped-out route just wasn’t going to work.
 Turns out, when the map says it’s a six hour drive, in a trailer you can almost always count on it being 20% more than that, at least.
 Especially when you have a newbie driver who refuses to go faster than 55 mph!

 The plan had been to spend a night and day in Mount Shasta, drive west and camp in Happy Camp (I still want to go back here, because is that not the cutest name for a town?!), and then the following day to finish the drive west to Crescent City and the Redwood National Forest.
 After all the delays we had experienced thus far, I knew that only a half day in Mount Shasta wouldn’t be enough, and with a drive through Humboldt Redwoods State Park already in the plans, my giant tree fix would still be fulfilled.